DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 DePaul vs. Chicago State Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup posted at multiple sportsbooks.
+See the odds, spread and over/under for this matchup posted on individual sportsbooks.

 |Favorite